AyushGarg848/MicroServices/README.md

 # Microservices with FastAPI

 This repository demonstrates how to create a basic microservice using FastAPI, packaged with Docker for consistent deployment.
-The microservice includes two simple API endpoints and provides instructions for running it locally and in a Docker container.
+The microservice includes a simple API endpoint and provides instructions for running it locally and in a Docker container.

 ## Project Overview

-This microservice offers two endpoints:
+This microservice offers an endpoint:
 - **Root Endpoint** (`/`) - Returns a "Hello World" message.
-- **Roll Dice Endpoint** (`/roll-dice`) - Simulates rolling a 6-sided die and returns a random integer between 1 and 6.

 ## Setup and Installation